Tōgō Heihachirō: Russo-Japanese War (1904–1905)

-Inset photo of Admiral Togo, c.
+Inset photo of Tōgō, c.
 1905, over a photograph of his flagship, Mikasa, leading the Japanese Navy battle line into action against the Russian Navy.

-Tōgō Heihachirō (personifying the Imperial Japanese Navy) stands at Port Arthur among the wreckage of the Pacific Fleet, wielding his club; off in the distance, the Baltic Fleet approaches.
+Tōgō (personifying the Imperial Japanese Navy) stands at Port Arthur among the wreckage of the Pacific Fleet, wielding his club; off in the distance, the Baltic Fleet approaches.

 In 1903, the Navy Minister Yamamoto Gonnohyōe appointed Tōgō Commander-in-Chief of the Combined Fleet of the Imperial Japanese Navy.
 This astonished many people, including Emperor Meiji, who asked Yamamoto why Tōgō was appointed.
 Yamamoto replied to the emperor, "Because Tōgō is a man of good fortune".

 During the Russo-Japanese War, Tōgō engaged the Russian navy at Port Arthur and the Yellow Sea in 1904, and to widespread international acclaim commanded the Japanese naval forces at the destruction of the Imperial Russian Navy's Baltic Fleet at the Battle of Tsushima in May 1905.

+As the Japanese fleet closed with the Russians on 27 May 1905, Tōgō ordered the Z flag hoisted alone from Mikasas masthead.
+By prearrangement among his officers, the signal, flown without any accompanying flags, conveyed the message "The fate of the Empire rests on the outcome of this battle.
+Let each man do his utmost."
+Contemporary and later accounts have compared it to Nelson's signal before Trafalgar.
+Tōgō then executed a sweeping turn that placed his ships across the head of the Russian line, a maneuver later remembered in Japan as the Tōgō Turn and known more generally as crossing the T. It allowed the full broadside armament of each Japanese ship to bear on the lead Russian vessels while the Russian fleet, still in column, could reply with only its forward guns; the Japanese fleet went on to destroy or capture the great majority of the 35 Russian warships engaged, and the maneuver was subsequently studied and adopted by other navies, including those of Britain and France.